Gunjal-Aditi/Business_Insights-360/README.md

 ## 📑Project Overview

-AtliQ Hardware is growing rapidly in recent years, and they have decided to implement Data Analytics using Power BI in their company for the first time to surpass their competitors in the market and to make data driven decisions.
-This project is hoped to give answers to the questions of stakeholders in terms of all aspects like Finance, Sales, Marketing, and Supply Chain.
+AtliQ Hardware has grown rapidly in recent years, and they have decided to implement Data Analytics using Power BI in their company for the first time to surpass their competitors in the market and make data-driven decisions.
+This project hopes to answer stakeholders' questions about all aspects, such as Finance, Sales, Marketing, and Supply Chain.

 ## 👨‍💻Tech Stacks